livekit-examples/dev-day-demos/drive-thru/README.md

 ## Deployment notes

-- The Python worker is production-ready (Dockerfile included) and can be scheduled on LiveKit Cloud or any other compute that can reach LiveKit.
+- The Python worker is production-ready (Dockerfile included) and can be deployed on LiveKit Cloud using `lk agent deploy`
 - The Next.js app only needs `LIVEKIT_*` env vars plus an HTTPS origin so browsers grant mic access.
 - Keep your agent and frontend synced on agent ID—if you rename the worker in Cloud, update `app-config.ts`.